 Generally, I prefer private tours so that we have flexibility in deciding how our day is going to be organized.
 It also allows for plans to change as a tour progresses to include or exclude experiences as they arise.
 If I am organizing multi-day tours, they are always private.

 I always try to find a reputable local company that can help me organize multi-day tours.
 I want to work with someone who lives in the country and who personally knows what I should and should not see, based upon real life experiences.

 On the other hand, if I am organizing a one day or half day tour, I may book a group tour.
 Sometimes a private tour is unnecessary: the cost is too high in relation to the cost of the group tour; or the itinerary of the group tour is exactly what I want.

 One of the first sources that I go to when I am trying to organize my time in a destination is getyourguide.com.
 This site lists thousands and thousands of private and group tours from all over the world.
 Get Your Guide is a great resource for seeing what sights and experiences are popular in a particular destination, even if you choose to book a tour elsewhere.
 In addition, it offers many ways to see the sights or do activities with different tour companies at different prices.
 Normally, tours costs are competitive.
-Further, Get Your Guide offers reasonable cancellation policies and customer support for any issues.
+Further, Get Your Guide offers excellent cancellation policies and 24 hour support for any issues.

 Even if I am looking for less main stream experiences, I always start with Get Your Guide because it gives me a general background for experiences and costs that guide me when I research other tour options.